 Black spots on a sweet potato are not always bad.
 It depends on what caused the black spot and how deep it is rooted inside the potato.
 If they don’t go deeper than the skin, they’re safe to eat.

-Superficial black spots on the skin of your sweet potato aren’t a problem.
-You can simply leave them and cook sweet potato however you like.
+Superficial black spots on the sweet potato skin aren’t a problem.
+You can simply leave them and cook the potato however you like.
 Of course, if you don’t like how it looks, you can simply cut them off.
-You won’t take off much of the sweet potato.
+You won’t take off much of the potato.

-If you notice that the black patch goes deep into the sweet potato, it’s probably rot.
-It is not safe to eat this rotten bit, so depending on how much of it is black, you can cut it out of the sweet potato and save the parts that have not rotted.
+If you notice that the black patch goes deep into the sweet potato, it’s probably a sign of rot.
+It is not safe to eat this rotten bit, so depending on how much of it is black, you can cut it out and save the parts that have not rotted.
 However, if the black seeps into most of the potato, it’s safest to chuck it out.

 What Causes Black Spots on a Sweet Potato?

 Many factors can cause sweet potatoes to develop black spots.
-Black spots can be caused by bruising, oxidation, or because the sweet potato is rotting.
+Black spots can be caused by bruising, oxidation, or because it is rotting.

-In most cases, sweet potatoes are handled roughly during the harvesting process and in the distribution chain from the farmer to your table, so some sweet potatoes will inevitably get bruised.
-The bruising causes black spots, but the sweet potato is still safe to eat.
+In most cases, sweet potatoes are handled roughly during the harvesting process and in the distribution chain from the farmer to your table, so some of them will inevitably get bruised.
+The bruising causes black spots, but it is still safe to eat.

-When you peel the sweet potato and the inside is exposed to air, the sweet potato will likely develop dark spots as part of a natural oxidation process.
+When you peel the sweet potato and the inside is exposed to air, it will likely develop dark spots as part of a natural oxidation process.
 The acid in the potato interacts with air and naturally becomes dark.

 This does not affect the taste of the sweet potato, but if you don’t like the look of it, you can put the peeled potatoes into a bowl of cold water as soon as they’ve been peeled to stop black spots from forming.

-In some cases, the dark spots on your sweet potato are caused by rot.
+In some cases, the dark spots on it are caused by rot.
 If this is the case, the black parts shouldn’t be eaten.
 You will know you’re dealing with rot when the black spot goes deep into the potato’s flesh. (source: NC State Extension)

 Black Spots on the Outside of a Sweet Potato